hotwer/entity-manager/README.md

-SCEWeb Custom EntityManager ~ v0.5.2
+SCEWeb Custom EntityManager ~ v0.5.3

 Demands a defintion of global constants (for **DatabaseTalker**):
 	DB_HOSTNAME, DB_DATABASE, DB_USERNAME, DB_PASSWORD

+v0.5.3

+- Fixed incompatility with PHP 5.3.8, in DatabaseTalker::hasArrayInMultiArrray uitility method, was passing function return as reference instead of variable.

 v0.5.2

 - Fixed problem where if the relation key where in the primary key (composite) the relation worked as if it had a pivot table.